 In the world of infant car seats, the Graco SnugRide is a name as recognizable as Wonderbread.
-It’s a favorite seat among parents and one of our favorites as well, especially in the economy department.
-It’s the Chevrolet of infant seats, if you will.
+It’s a favorite seat among parents and one of our favorites as well, especially in the economy to mid-range department.
+You can get some really nice features for your money.

-All of the SnugRide seats are now “Click Connect”, which means they are compatible with any Graco Click Connect stroller.
-A few years ago, they introduced the “SnugLock” seat belt lock feature, so now they have SnugLock and, well… non-Snug Lock.
+A few years ago, they introduced the “SnugLock” seat belt lock feature (more on that below), so now they have SnugLock seats and non-Snug Lock seats.

 What is SnugLock ?

-“SnugLock” is a self-tightening mechanism — an easy way for you to install the base with a seatbelt without having to wrestle it in place to tighten it.
+“SnugLock” offers an easy way for you to install the base with a seatbelt without having to wrestle it in place to tighten it.
 Parents or grandparents who have arthritis (or who aren’t very strong) — this base is for you!
-The SnugLock arm requires only a small amount of force to close, and it can be closed with only one hand.
-It’s basically a giant clasp for the seatbelt.
+The SnugLock “arm” requires only a small amount of force to close, and it can be closed with only one hand.
+It’s basically a giant clamp for the seatbelt.
 It’s user-friendly — especially if you don’t want to mess with LATCH.
 Check out our video review here (or click below).

 Bottom line: The Graco SnugRide “SnugLock” version (and its 17 variations) are affordable, reliable, and fairly easy to install.
 My big complaint of the entry-level SnugRides is that they have basic “hook-style” LATCH connectors, which I detest, but this is a moot point with the SnugLock versions.
 It’s tried and true and compatible with many different stroller brands, except for the luxury/European brands.